zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

+- Lossless Compression – Strip unused data without affecting image quality
+- Bulk Smush – Optimize up to 50 images with one click
-Now with image resizing!
-Set a max width and height and large images will scale down as they are being compressed.
+- Image Resizing – Set a max width and height and large images will scale down as they are being compressed
+- Incorrect Size Image Detection – Quickly locate images that are slowing down your site
+- Directory Smush – Optimize images even if they are not located in the media library
+- Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload
+- Unlimited & Free – Optimize all of your images up to 1MB in size forever (no daily, monthly, or annual caps)
+- Gutenberg Block Integration – View all Smush stats directly in image blocks
+- Multisite Compatible – Both global and individual Multisite settings
+- Process All Your Files – Smush will process PNG, JPEG and GIF files for optimum results
+- Super Servers - Smush images with no slowdown using WPMU DEV's fast, reliable Smush API
+- And many, many, more!

+###Preserve Image Quality

-Our servers do all the heavy lifting.
-Strip hidden bulky information from your images and reduce file size without losing quality.
+Some image compression tools destroy images with as much as a 30% loss in quality.
+Our servers strip hidden bulky information from your images and reduce file size without affecting the appearance.

-Large image files may be slowing down your site without you even knowing it.
-WP Smush uses WPMU DEV’s super servers to quickly smush every single one of your images and cuts all the unnecessary data without slowing down your site.

 [youtube https://www.youtube.com/watch?v=BDtgVJZEajg&feature=youtu.be]

 Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.

 ### Compress any Image in any Directory